Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;OpenTelemetry is natively supported by a number of vendors.<br>
 &ensp;&ensp;[List of Vendors that support OpenTelemetry:](https://opentelemetry.io/ecosystem/vendors/)<br>
 &ensp;&ensp;Cloud Observability, Grafana Labs, Jaeger, SigNoz, AppDynamics<br>

+### The Concept of Data and its Application in Computer Science:
+This section covers the concept of data and it's application in our main focus of<br>
+System Design, Platform Engineering, SRE, and DevOps.<br>
 What is Data?<br>
 &ensp;&ensp;Data is anything you can assign meaning to.<br>
+&ensp;&ensp;Data in the context of digital computing is just a collection of bits.<br>
 &ensp;&ensp;Technically, "data" is a plural noun (it is the plural form of the noun "datum").<br>
 &ensp;&ensp;However, it is used with both singular and plural verbs.<br>
 &ensp;&ensp;The term data is so general it almost has no meaning.<br>